 The effects of a spill

 Water and oil don’t fully mix with one another, but they can sort-of mix.
 When oil spills happen in the ocean the oil and water can create what is called ’mousse’.
 This can be a temporary state or last quite a while.
 The issue with mousse is that it is an extra sticky oil substance, and as it hasn’t fully mixed with the water it floats on the water surface.
-This means anything it comes into contact with, like a beach, bird or seal gets coated in it, and due to its super sticky nature the oil mousse very hard to clean off.
+This means anything it comes into contact with, like a beach, bird or seal gets coated in the stuff, and due to its super sticky nature the oil mousse very hard to clean off.

 Being covered in oil comes with a variety of problems.
 It may cause a bird’s feathers to clump together preventing them from flying.
-Alternatively for something like a seal it might break down the fluffy structure of its fur which is super important for trapping air for insulation, meaning the seal is at risk of hypothermia.
+Alternatively for something like a seal it might break down the fluffy structure of its fur, this structure being super important for trapping air for insulation, meaning the seal is at risk of hypothermia.
 For egg laying animals like birds and reptiles, they have been seen to lay eggs with thinner shells when exposed to an oil spill, putting the chicks at risk.
 Oil can also have problems on the inside.
 If small fish or algae get covered in oil, and are then eaten by other animals such as seals, this can poison the seals.
 Imagine drinking a glass full of diesel- it would not do wonders for your digestion.

 Deepwater Horizon is probably the largest accidental oil spill, but thanks to some politics some major environmental damage was done in an intentional oil spill.
 In 1990 Saddam Hussein, Iraq’s leader at the time, was intent on invading Kuwait to capture its significant oil reserves.
-However during his campaign into Kuwait he was met with a large international coalition of countries who fought to keep him out.
+However, during his campaign into Kuwait he was met with a large international coalition of countries who fought to keep him out.
 At the start of 1991 Saddam Hussein’s forces retreated but as they left they set fire to hundreds of the incredibly flammable oil wells within Kuwait, these fires burning for months even after the troops had left, wasting monumental amounts of oil and gas.

 To prevent the coalition from attacking them by sea, Hussein’s troops used the chaos created by oil to their advantage, pouring somewhere between 350-520 million gallons of it into the Persian Gulf.
 This decimated the biodiversity killing hundreds of thousands of birds and many mammals in the area.
 It also leached into groundwater making it undrinkable and contaminated soil making parts of the coast uninhabitable to people still today.
 In parts of the desert where oil leaked from oil wells, this mixed with the sand creating a layer of ‘tarcrete’ that was up to 9 feet deep, killing all plant life.